Old Gods of Appalachia: Season 3 (2022–23)

+Season 4 (2023–24)

 Reception

-Toni Oisin of Collider praised the show saying that "The style the script is written in is gripping, making it hard to switch off after the first episode."
+Toni Oisin of Collider praised the show saying that "the style the script is written in is gripping, making it hard to switch off after the first episode."
 Aysel Atamdede of 60 Seconds Magazine praised the show saying that the podcast contains "immersive, wonderfully written, lovingly narrated stories."
 A reader's pick on Vulture written by Eli L. praised the show saying that "it captures the spirit of Appalachia in a way that makes me nostalgic … in addition to keeping me jumping at shadows!"

 Awards

-Adaption
+Adaptation

 The creation of the roleplaying game based on the Old Gods of Appalachia was formally announced on November 12, 2021.
 The show was adapted by Monte Cook Games.